Living the Writer's Life: Frank Mitchell

 You’ve won the AWAI Writer’s Life ad contest twice now.
 Congrats!
 What is the biggest value you gain from participating in these types of contests through AWAI?

-The Accelerated Copywriting course emphasized getting into the reader’s head, knowing their pain points and aspirations.
+AWAI's copywriting course – Accelerated Copywriting emphasized getting into the reader’s head, knowing their pain points and aspirations.
 I’d read the product reviews and find out the biggest reason customers bought the product.

 The rules say that I have to deliver the message in 83 words or less, so it gives me a chance to practice being clear and concise.